 Tipping is an expected and highly appreciated component of your Mt.
 Kilimanjaro trek.
 It should be an expression of satisfaction with those who have assisted you throughout the expedition.
-Tipping is one of the most direct ways that you can have a positive economic impact within the East African community.
+Tipping is one of the most direct ways that you can have a positive economic impact on the East African community.
 Although it may not be customary for you, it is of considerable significance to your guides, assistants, cooks, and porters, as an important source of and supplement to their income.

-During the welcome meeting the CEO can confirm to the travellers the total number of guides and cook but not porters, the total number of porters will only be confirmed once all the luggage and equipment are checked by Kilimanjaro national park rangers at the gate.
+During the welcome meeting the CEO can confirm to the travelers the total number of guides and cook but not porters, the total number of porters will only be confirmed once all the luggage and equipment are checked by Kilimanjaro national park rangers at the gate.
 Normally 2-3 porters per hiker.

-Upon completion of your climb it is ideal to have a tipping ceremony with the crew at the last meal on the mountain.
+Upon completion of your climb, it is ideal to have a tipping ceremony with the crew at the last meal on the mountain.
 Tips should be placed in a group envelope and a member of the climbing team can hand the envelope directly to the Lead Guide because there are many people to share the tips with.
-It is encourage to announce the amount in front of the group to ensure each crew member knows the total amount.
+It is encouraging to announce the amount in front of the group to ensure each crew member knows the total amount.

 A method that’s popular is for everybody to contribute 10% of the total cost of their trek towards tips.
 So if you paid US$2000 for your trek, you should pay US$200 collectively for your crew.
 (If there were only one or two of you, it would be better to pay slightly more than 10%.).

 A realistic amount for a trip of 5-7 days length would be between 200-300 USD per climber for tips.
 Here is a suggested amount per trip: